rl-institut/multi-vector-simulator/docs/model/eland_requirements.rst

 :Progress message:

-This requirement is addressed by the :ref:`degree of autonomy constraint <kpi_degree_of_autonomy>`.
-It is related to the aggregated demand of the energy system and the required consumption from the grid (comp. :ref:`DOA <kpi_degree_of_autonomy>`), and not minimum or maximum time of autonomous operation.
+This requirement is addressed by the :ref:`degree of autonomy constraint <constraint_minimal_degree_of_autonomy>`.
+It is related to the aggregated demand of the energy system and the required consumption from the grid (comp. :ref:`DOA <degree_of_autonomy>`), and not minimum or maximum time of autonomous operation.

 :Notes: